prashant31191/open-android-v3/README.md

 Citrus PG Prerequisites

     You need to enroll with Citrus as a merchant.
-    Make sure that you have the following parameters from Citrus.(How to get following parameters)
+    Make sure that you have the following parameters from Citrus.

     1. Secret Key
     2. Access Key